-Text Messaging requires compliance with the Telephone Consumer Protection Act (TCPA), a US Federal law, and best practices from the CTIA, a carrier trade association, to send text messages via US and Canada SMS enabled phone numbers.
+Recruiting with text messages requires compliance with the Telephone Consumer Protection Act (TCPA), a US Federal law, and best practices from the CTIA, a carrier trade association.
+When sending any text recruiting messages, it’s imperative to know the law and best practices to keep your company compliant, and create the best candidate experience.

 Texting quickly becoming the go to way to communicate with employees, job seekers and customers because 95% of text messages are opened and 37% of text messages are returned in 12 minutes.